 SoftBank intends to invest $1 trillion in India for developing solar power projects within 2030.
 In return, it is demanding that electricity tariffs be fixed in dollars!
-That’s not all, it even wants assurance from the Indian government that its products will definitely be bought!
+That’s not all; it even wants assurance from the Indian government that its products will definitely be bought!

-SoftBank already agreed with Chinese company GCL System Integration Technology on a joint solar energy venture in India via investing $930 million.
-While GCL has the technology, SoftBank can take care of obtaining land and regulatory approvals, as stated by GCL in a filing to Shenzhen stock exchange in early April.
+SoftBank already agreed with Chinese company GCL System Integration Technology on a joint solar energy venture in India by investing $930 million.
+While GCL has the technology, SoftBank can take care of obtaining land and regulatory approvals, as stated by GCL in a filing to the Shenzhen stock exchange in early April.

 SoftBank’s massive standalone proposal gave rise to the reference of the Enron scandal in 2001, where Enron was granted similar assurances and ended up being “the biggest audit failure”.

 A few days ago, the Japanese company made a presentation to the power minister R. K. Singh and executives of the power and renewable energy ministries after meeting the Prime Minister.

 Stay put into getting the next development from us regarding this case as it surfaces!